 It’s true what they say: Great leaders aren’t born, they’re made.
 If you’ve been working in the restaurant industry for a while, chances are, you’ve already acquired some of the skills you need to make that next step to restaurant manager.

-But if you feel like you could polish a few of those skills, there are plenty of resources to help you.
+But if you feel like you could polish a few of those skills, there are plenty of restaurant management guides and resources to help you.
 Find a good mentor who can train you up.
 Look into certificate programs or MOOCs to get the business and soft skills you need.
 Or if you have the time and where-with-all, look into a degree.

 Taking that next step in the restaurant industry is very attainable.
 It’s all about having the right attitude and the right skills to get the job done.